Posted by Helldog on January 23, 2004

 : : : : : "Stupidity", that is. :)

 : : : : all those words could cause offence.
 However, I can't see how it could be offensive to explain to children - who soak up unacceptable words quicker than permissible ones - that some words are deeply offensive.
-I'm pale skinned, as Celts often are, but I can see that 'nigger' is particularly offensive because it is a de-personalised word coming from 'negro' which was used by English-speaking white folks to denote a slave.
+I'm pale skinned, as Celts often are, but I can see that '[word removed in order to comply with Google's Publisher Policy]' is particularly offensive because it is a de-personalised word coming from 'negro' which was used by English-speaking white folks to denote a slave.
 Even though some of my ancestors were probably slaves under thrall to the Romans, then the Danes and finally the Normans - there is no word that is used exclusively of white people to remind them of their past as subservient and owned beings.

-: : : : However, it is up to Afro-origin people to determine whether 'nigger' and 'negro' are offensive - they can choose to re-claim the words, especially 'negro' which is simply latinate for 'black'. '[N-word]' would be more difficult, as I don't think it was ever used in a positive way.
+: : : : However, it is up to Afro-origin people to determine whether '[word removed in order to comply with Google's Publisher Policy]' and 'negro' are offensive - they can choose to re-claim the words, especially 'negro' which is simply latinate for 'black'. '[word removed in order to comply with Google's Publisher Policy]' would be more difficult, as I don't think it was ever used in a positive way.

-: : : : Offensive or not, words exist and cannot be unmade, so it is better to tell the children that using 'nigger' causes offence and will not be tolerated than to pretend such words don't exist.
+: : : : Offensive or not, words exist and cannot be unmade, so it is better to tell the children that using '[word removed in order to comply with Google's Publisher Policy]' causes offence and will not be tolerated than to pretend such words don't exist.

 : : : : In Britain, we have the 'Paki' debate - is 'Paki' offensive or simply descriptive?